SabrinaMacaluso/mywebapp/README.md

 * Install the Extension Pack for Java by Microsoft.

 * Create a Maven project using the "webapp" archetype.
-Choose a name for your project (e.g., "mywebapp").
+Choose a name for your project (e.g., "webapp").

 * In the Visual Studio Code terminal, run the following command to clean and build the Maven project: